dmiles4824/Whatcha-Watchin/README.md

 CSV stuff
-Add javascript error handling on client side (better than just print out string error) Proper JS response encoding (with type and error status) so it can easily be reconstituted on client side
+Add javascript error handling on client side (better than just print out string error) Proper JS response encoding (with type and error status) so it can easily be reconstituted on client side (Also help with help() method!!!)

 /sqlserver/